xmtp/xmtp-docs-mcp/README.md

 3. Restart Cursor.

+4. Select a Claude-based agent (such as Sonnet) for reliable MCP-backed answers.
+Some agents may not invoke MCP tools.

 ## MCP tools

 After you add the MCP to your AI tool, it will use these xmtp-docs tools as needed to answer questions about XMTP.